A GST Guide For Small Businesses

-GST is a broad-based tax of 10% that is placed on most goods & services sold in Australia.
+Goods & Services Tax (GST) is a broad-based tax of 10% that is placed on most goods & services sold in Australia.

 Although businesses account for the GST, it is designed to be paid by the end consumer of a commercial supply chain.

-The only exceptions are ‘non-for profits’ which have a threshold of $150,000 & ride-share services that must register for GST regardless of their income.
+The only exceptions are ‘non-for profits’ which have a threshold of $150,000 & ride-share services, like Taxi’s or Uber, that must register for GST regardless of their income.

 If your business is operating below the threshold it may still be worth registering for GST voluntarily as businesses generally will prefer to engage the services of someone who is GST registered.